HugoLeSignor/HugoLeSignor/README.md

 # Hi, I'm Hugo!

 I'm a 24-year-old student from France, passionate about technology, music, and the world of web development.
-Currently, I'm focused on learning the fundamentals of **HTML** and **CSS**.
-I'm excited to expand my knowledge with more programming languages and tools as I progress through my studies.

 ## About Me